Paul Brady: Solo career

 Since his Hard Station album (1981), Brady was on various major labels until he created his own label, PeeBee Music, in the late 1990s.
 He released three albums in the 1990s: Trick or Treat, Songs & Crazy Dreams (a remixed compilation of earlier songs) and Spirits Colliding, which were met with critical acclaim.
 Trick or Treat was on Fontana/Mercury Records and received a lot of promotion.
 As a result, some critics considered it his debut album and noted that the record benefited from the expertise of experienced studio musicians, as well as producer Gary Katz, who worked with the rock group Steely Dan.
 Rolling Stone, after praising Brady's earlier but less-known solo records, called Trick or Treat Brady's "most compelling collection."

-Brady has gone on to record several other albums (15 in total since he went solo in 1978) and collaborated with a number of other established musicians including Bonnie Raitt and Richard Thompson (a complete list of his many collaborations is given at his website).
+Brady went on to record several other albums (15 in total since he went solo in 1978) and collaborated with a number of other established musicians including Bonnie Raitt and Richard Thompson.
 In 2006, he collaborated with Cara Dillon on the track "The Streets of Derry" from her album After the Morning.
 He has also worked with Fiachra Trench.

-He performed Gaelic songs as a character in the 2002 Matthew Barney film Cremaster 3.
+He performed Irish language songs as a character in the 2002 Matthew Barney film Cremaster 3.
 He also played tin whistle on the single "One" by Greg Pearle in 2008, from the album Beautiful You, a collaboration between Greg Pearle and John Illsley; this song featured in the 2008 film Anton, directed by Graham Cantwell.

-Brady's fifteenth studio album, Hooba Dooba, was released in March 2010 and was widely acclaimed as one of his finest.
+Brady's fifteenth studio album, Hooba Dooba, was released in March 2010.

-As of 2017, a friendship was struck with Theo Katzman (vulfpeck) and Brady toured Ireland in 2019 as half of this unlikely duo with Joe Dart, also of vulfpeck, Louis Cato and Lee Pardini.
+As of 2017, a friendship was struck with Theo Katzman (vulfpeck) and Brady toured Ireland in 2019 as half of this duo with Joe Dart, also of vulfpeck, Louis Cato and Lee Pardini.

-Brady continues to tour, record and collaborate in a variety of creative projects around the globe.
-In 2019 Jimmy Buffett began performing a cover of Brady's hit, The World is What you Make It.
-In September 2019 Brady joined Jimmy Buffett on his tour stops in both Dublin and London.
+Brady had continued to tour, record and collaborate with other artists.
+In 2019, Jimmy Buffett began performing a cover of Brady's hit, "The World is What you Make It".
+In September 2019, Brady joined Jimmy Buffett on his tour stops in both Dublin and London.